awsdocs/aws-greengrass-developer-guide/doc_source/bulk-deploy-cli.md

    }
    ```

 1. Give IAM `PassRole` permissions for your execution role to your IAM user\.
 This IAM user is the one used to initiate the bulk deployment\. `PassRole` permissions allow your IAM user to pass your execution role to AWS IoT Greengrass for use\.
-For more information, see [Granting a User Permissions to Pass a Role to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html)\.
+For more information, see [Granting a user permissions to pass a role to an AWS service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_use_passrole.html)\.

     Use the following example to update your trust policy document\.
 Modify this example, as necessary\.